blacksuneric/BigflagDevToolkitForIOT/README.md

 First thing first, this framework is designed mainly for IOT domain.
 It can help developer to build up an IOT server in just a few steps.
 It can support TCP connection as the GPRS-like IOT device use and also support UDP connection as the NBIOT device use.
 Although the NBIOT device can also provide TCP connection to connect server, from my work experience, considering the NBIOT application scenarios, it usually require the NBIOT device work in a low power consumption, data delay tolerate situation so in most cases, NBIOT will adopt UDP as its connection protocol.
 So this framework also provides the base architecture to support UDP.

-Besides the IOT connection architecture, the framework also provided Cache, Cooridation, DB, RPC and Message Queue architectures.
-These are default implementation for these services, cache service is with Redis; Cooridation service is with Zookeeper; RPC is with apache HttpClient for restful type RPC, it use protobuf as the protocol to transmit bytes;
+Besides the IOT connection architecture, the framework also provided Cache, Coordination, DB, RPC and Message Queue architectures.
+These are default implementation for these services, cache service is with Redis; Coordination service is with Zookeeper; RPC is with apache HttpClient for restful type RPC, it use protobuf as the protocol to transmit bytes;
 message queue is with RabbitMQ; DB is ORM based and with c3p0 connection pool and the framework support SQL routine, so you can use it to easily adopt the divided-database-divided-table methodology.
 Developers can easily adopt their own implementation by implement the service interfaces since there is an IOC to choose the corresponding implementation with outside configuration.

 The framework is still in implementation phase but current version should work as a base framework for setting up an IOT domain server.